 All children will receive one third of a pint of cows' milk per day.
 The nursery will use this to accompany any cereal provided for their packed breakfast if required.
-Where a milk alternative is required due to preference, intolerance or allergy, parents will be required to bring this into nursery.
+Where a milk alternative is required due to preference, intolerance or allergy, parents will be required to supply this.